Flash Unit Bracket S

 as shown on page 17 on the left.
 The vertical

-plate with the Flash Rail on this Bracket folds down and
+plate with the Flash Rail on this Bracket folds down or

 locks in the vertical position.
 Flash sync is through the Flash Rail.